 At the bottom of the screen, the toolbar contains buttons that control navigation.

 The first two are back and forward buttons that show the previous and next pages in the browsing history.
-The third button reloads the current page.

 If you have bookmarks, you can select one of them to open the page it refers to.

 You can also filter the bookmarks by any tags that have been assigned to them.

 Press the button again to close the list.

 If you want to mark a page for future reference, press the star in the address bar to open the Bookmark dialog.
 This automatically adds a bookmark for the page.

 You can customize the page information and press outside the dialog to keep the bookmark, or you can remove it immediately by pressing the Remove Bookmark button.